 30 Goals, 9 Assists

-Robin van Persie’s final season as an Arsenal player was his greatest – 30 goals and an additional nine assists in the Premier League saw him finish not only as the Premier League Golden Boot winner, but the Dutchman also led the way for total goal involvements (39).
+Robin van Persie’s final season as an Arsenal player was his greatest; 30 goals and an additional nine assists in the Premier League saw him finish not only as the Golden Boot winner, but the Dutchman also led the way for total goal involvements (39).

 The Gunners’ striker could only help his side to third place, still 19 points behind Manchester City and Manchester United, who could only be separated by goal difference.

-This was the first season that van Persie had managed to score more than 20 Premier League goals, but it was also the first time that he’s played over 28 games, such was his bad luck with injuries before 2011-12.
+This was the first season that Van Persie had managed to score more than 20 Premier League goals in, but it was also the first time he played over 28 games, such was his bad luck with injuries before 2011-12.

 Van Persie moved to Manchester United for 2012-13 and won the Premier League Golden Boot yet again, with 26 goals.
-In doing so, he became only the second player to win back-to-back Golden Boot awards in the competition with different clubs after Alan Shearer, while he also became the last player to win the award for a team that also won the Premier League title.
+In doing so, he became only the second player to win back-to-back Golden Boot awards in the competition with different clubs after Alan Shearer.

 Didier Drogba in 2009-10 (39)